ValerySidorin/fujin/protocol.md

 ## Protocol conventions

-**Command as an Array of Bytes with Optional Content**: Each interaction between the client and server consists of a control (protocol) byte array, optionally followed by message content..
+**Command as an Array of Bytes with Optional Content**: Each interaction between the client and server consists of a control (protocol) byte array, optionally followed by message content.
 **No Command Delimiters**: The Fujin server receives commands as a plain stream of bytes.
 Commands are parsed based on their structure.
 **Byte Order**: The Fujin server uses big-endian byte order.

 ## Types